AlaYousef/portfolio-project4/README.md

 ## Introduction

 Yummy website is a website which designed and developed to offer free cooking recipes for different categories (dinner, sweets and coctailes).
 The website targets users who are interested in cooking and others who want to apply a specific recipe with clear and understandable steps.
-Users are givin the ability also to publish their own recipes, saving recipes on their own profile page as well as like and comments on others recipes.
+Users are given the ability also to publish their own recipes, saving recipes on their own profile page as well as like and comments on other's recipes.

-The fully deployed project can be accessed at [Here](https://portfolio-proj3.herokuapp.com/)
+The fully deployed project can be accessed at [Here](https://pp4-yummy-d1fe3ffd7115.herokuapp.com/)

-## User Experience - UX
+## User Experience UX

 ### User Stories